geekAshish/SASS-beginner/what_I_have_learnt_so_far.md

 # Functions
-Function should use for calculate value, return vlaue;
+Function should use for calculate value & return vlaue;

 @function funcName($para-name) {
     @return anything you want to use